jacek99/dropwizard-spring-di-security-onejar-example/README.md

 Runs the app *main()* method

-gradle oneJar
+gradle shadow
 -------------

-Compiles the entire app together with its dependencies into one single super-JAR, using the Gradle OneJar plugin
+Compiles the entire app together with its dependencies into one single uber-JAR, using the Gradle Shadow plugin

-gradle runOneJar
+gradle runShadow
 ----------------

-Compiles and runs the OneJar version of the app
+Compiles and runs the Gradle Shadow uber-JAR version of the app

 gradle bdd
 ----------

-Runs the OneJar on a separate thread and executes the entire BDD test suite against the running application.
+Runs the uber-JAR on a separate thread and executes the entire BDD test suite against the running application.

 Integration testing with BDDs